Gov. Abbott is in Houston to address voting integrity despite low instances of fraud last November

 According to the protest, SB 7 "will not only wipe out all of the elections innovations that made Harris County a national leader in voter access but also ensure Texas remains the worst in the nation in voter intimidation and suppression."

-Organizers eluded to clashes in the run-up to the November election, chiefly in Harris County, that saw drive-thru balloting, drop box voting and other methods instituted in response to the pandemic.
+Organizers alluded to clashes in the run-up to the November election, chiefly in Harris County, that saw drive-thru balloting, drop box voting and other methods instituted in response to the pandemic.

 Despite Republican scrutiny over the county's offerings to voters, a first-ever security task force was introduced.